phiguera/CharAnalysis/CharAnalysis_2_0_MATLAB/z_Validation_report_CharAnalysis_V_2.0.md

 **Samples where threshold differs: 0 of 414**

-TL06 achieves an exact match on all threshold values.
-This is expected for a gap-free record where the Curve Fitting Toolbox is available: `smooth()` is called directly with identical inputs, producing bit-identical outputs.
+An exact match is expected for a gap-free record where the Curve Fitting Toolbox is available: `smooth()` is called directly with identical inputs, producing bit-identical outputs.

 #### Peak Magnitude — Exact Match